-If Then The following outages create a shortfall of 300 MW: Unit B and Unit C are offered the opportunity to purchase replacement Outage Submission Timeline energy.
+If Then The following outages create a shortfall of 300 MW: Unit B and Unit C are offered the opportunity to purchase replacement energy .
 Unit A Forced Outage for 100 MW Unit B Planned outage request for 100 MW Unit C Planned outage request for 100 MW Unit B chooses to purchase replacement energy Unit B is required to purchase 200 MW, to clear shortfall caused by forced outage plus its outage.
 Unit C is required to purchase 100 MW Unit B does not choose to purchase replacement energy Outage to Unit B is rejected.
 Shortfall is reduced to 200 MW Unit C is required to purchase 200 MW, to clear shortfall caused by forced outage plus its outage.

-Generation facilities that have arranged replacement energy to support their planned outage are assessed based on priority according to the following:
+Generation facilities and electricity storage facilities that have arranged replacement energy to support their planned outage are assessed based on priority according to the following:

-- When requesting outage approvals during periods of adequacy concerns, generation facilities who have arranged for replacement energy to support a planned outage will have a higher priority than outages that have chosen not to arrange replacement energy (and would otherwise be rejected). - Where more than one generation facility has indicated that they wish to arrange for replacement energy and, because of security or adequacy concerns, advance approval cannot be given to both the generation facilities, the generation facility with an earlier priority date will be given priority.
+- When requesting outage approvals during periods of adequacy concerns, generation facilities or electricity storage facilities who have arranged for replacement energy to support a planned outage will have a higher priority than outages that have chosen not to arrange replacement energy (and would otherwise be rejected). - Where more than one generation facility and/or electricity storage facility has indicated that they wish to arrange for replacement energy and, because of security or adequacy concerns, advance approval cannot be given to all such generation facilities and/or electricity storage facilities, the generation facility or electricity storage facility with an earlier priority date will be given priority.